 Lex

-After a previous visit to the kennel, we found Lex a 10-month-old male pup that was remaining from an earlier litter.
+After an initial visit to the kennel, we found Lex, a 10-month-old male pup who was still around from an earlier litter.
 He was friendly but a bit shy and reserved – ideal for a retired household.
-A return trip from Chiang Mai to Korat was arranged to pick up our new boy.
-It was planned for us to arrive one day, visit the kennel and get vet checks done the next day and then leave for home on the 3rd day.
-We found a modern hotel to stay in.
-Driving distance from Nakhon Ratchasima (Korat) to Chiang Mai is a 713 kilometers cross-country adventure.
-The drive down Hwy 11 and 21 to Hwy 2 and took use through Lampung, Utturadit, Phitsanulok, Nakon Sawan to Korat.
-The highways were good, much a rural drive until Hwy 2 which is a busy multi-lane expressway.
+A return trip from Chiang Mai to Korat was arranged to pick up our ‘new boy’.
+It was planned for us to arrive one day, visit the kennel, get vet checks the next day, and then leave for home on the 3rd day.
+The driving distance from Nakhon Ratchasima (Korat) to Chiang Mai was a 1426 km return cross-country adventure.

-As time has gone by Lex has grown into a very handsome animal – he is 4 years old now (October 2017) – and the most delightful companion one could ask for – here is Mr Lex:
+As time went by Lex had grown into a very handsome animal – he was 4 years old in October 2017 – and the most delightful companion one could ask for – check out pictures of – Mr. LEX:

-It is now May 2018 and Lex is 4.5 years old and taken to his life as a house dog and loving being in the air conditioning on hot days.
-He has lost one of his friends, Lindsay the Burman cat – she passed away this year.
-He does enjoy trips in the truck and walks along a country lane where he runs and enjoys the smells twice a day.
-He is well cared for – maybe spoilt just a little.
-He follows me everywhere and is anxious if not close by to where I am.
-We take him swimming on occasion at a dog pool – he loves chasing the ball and recently learned to dive underwater to fetch the ball.
-It’s a dog’s life.
+In May 2018, Lex was 4.5 years old and had taken to his life as a house dog and loved the air conditioning on hot days.
+He lost one of his friends, our Burman cat, LINDSAY – she passed away this year from kidney failure.
+Lindsay was 13 years old.
+Lex enjoyed trips in the truck and walks along a country lane where he runs and enjoys the smells twice a day.
+He was well cared for – maybe spoilt just a little.
+He follows me everywhere and was anxious if he was not close to me.
+We used to take him swimming on occasion at a dog pool in Chiang Mai- he loves chasing the ball and learned to dive underwater to fetch the ball.
+It’s a dog’s good life.

 Like